 2009 – BPAY® bill paying service is launched to online customers.

-2011 – LLL turns 90 and has a logo change, 'Finance with a mission'.
+2011 – LLL turns 90 and has a logo change, adding the 'Finance with a mission' tagline.

 2013 – The new Lutheran Tract Mission (LTM) display area opened.